 Dialogue is critical.
-It's not necessary—many stories don't have it—but in stories where it's present, it needs to flow and keep the story going.
+It’s not necessary, but in stories where it’s present, it needs to flow and keep the story going.
 That can be hard though.
 Small talk keeps the story still.
 Sometimes dialogue can feel like an info dump.
 So, how do we keep it interesting?
-Goals Give every character a goal—usually … Continue reading 3 tips to spice up your dialogue
+Goals Give every character a goal—usually a different … Continue reading 3 tips to spice up your dialogue

 I thought this would be a fun post to do.
 According to Goodreads, I've read over 430 books.
 I've been keeping track of them since 7th or 8th grade.
 So, this could be a cool post to see which ones have stood out the most in the past ten years.
 Now, the books won't be … Continue reading Top 9 fantasy books I’ve read so far

 When you think of your favorite books, where are they from?
 Penguin?
 Hachette?
 HarperCollins?
 Or are you one of the few who loves indie books?
 I read from a bit of all four.
 But something I've noticed is that when I get excited about an indie book, no one knows what I'm talking about.
 They … Continue reading The book industry is top heavy, & what does that mean for us?

 It's been a while since I wrote one of these because I've been at a dead stop.
 I have multiple projects going at once, so it's hard to make a lot of progress in such a short time.
 I've been editing a query, which has gotten better.
 I've been going through my novel once more, … Continue reading A writer’s journey (part seven) – dead stop

 My old coworker got a job at Barnes & Noble and loves it.
 But she got so frustrated there once because an older man refused to buy a book from any female writer - in 2018.
 He's the customer that publishers are afraid of.
 Because some people still believe females cannot write well.
 Most female writers … Continue reading A small change for female writers